- White House official: Obama still has no meeting scheduled with Rouhani

 "But the fact of the matter is actions are what are going to be determinative here," White House spokesman Josh Earnest said.
 "The Iranians, for a number of years now, have been unwilling to live up to their obligations to the international community as it relates to their nuclear program."

 The international community's economic sanctions against Iran has "taken a significant toll on their economy and put pressure on them to come back to the bargaining table," Earnest said.

-When asked if the United States is willing to ease sanctions against Iran, Earnest said such economic pressure "is what has brought the Iranians to the table."
+Asked if the United States is willing to ease sanctions against Iran, Earnest said such economic pressure "is what has brought the Iranians to the table."

 On the streets of Iran's capital, many appear to be hopeful that their president's overtures toward the United States are a good sign.
 But they're also realistic that 34 years of mistrust will not disappear overnight.

 "I am 99% sure things will be better," said Tehran resident Syed Ali Akbar.
 "I can just feel it."

 Barber Hassan Ahmadi said he wants sanctions to end.

 "I want to see better relations," he said, "so we can live a little easier."

 Ali Hayati wasn't even born the last time Iran and the United States had diplomatic relations.
 But now, he feels like there's a chance for change.

 "I want to see Mr. Rouhani and Mr. Obama sit in front of each other and speak about life," he said.